mackron/c89atomic/README.md

     <a href="https://discord.gg/9vpqbjU"><img src="https://img.shields.io/discord/712952679415939085?label=discord&logo=discord" alt="discord"></a>
 </p>

-This library aims to implement an equivalent to the C11 atomics library.
+This is a mostly C89 compatible atomics library.
 It's intended to be used as a way to enable the use of atomics in a mostly consistent manner to modern C, while still enabling compatibility with older compilers.
 This is *not* a drop-in replacement for C11 atomics, but is very similar.
 Only limited testing has been done so use at your own risk.
 I'm happy to accept feedback and pull requests with bug fixes.

 The following compilers are supported: